Deferred Corporate Tuition Assistance Program

 As long as you meet enrollment requirements and satisfy the appropriate Financial Aid process, you may be eligible for financial aid in addition to DCTA.

-Note: If 100% of your account balance is covered by Financial Aid, an application for the Deferred Corporate Tuition Assistance Payment Plan will be denied because you have to have a balance to defer.
+If 100% of your account balance is covered by Financial Aid, an application for the Deferred Corporate Tuition Assistance Payment Plan will be denied because there is no balance to defer.
 At that point, all tuition assistance reimbursement questions should be directed to your employer.

 Dropping & Withdrawing from Courses

-If you drop classes before they begin, you will be able to adjust your payment plan by going back into FCI and updating your schedule.
+If you drop classes before they begin, you will be able to adjust your payment plan by re-completing FCI.
 For more information on dropping courses, please visit the Course Catalog.

 Withdraw from Courses